PhoenixBoisnier/Discoveries/README.md

 # Discoveries
-A repository of sanitized vulnerability discoveries and remediations.
+A curated repository of sanitized vulnerability discoveries and remediations, spanning identity‑centric issues as well as broader application, infrastructure, and configuration weaknesses.
+While my background is rooted in IAM architecture and ITDR, this collection reflects the full range of security findings I encounter — from access‑path flaws to systemic vulnerabilities — along with clear, actionable guidance for strengthening defenses across the stack.